Truffles are Mushrooms That Grow Underground

 It’s no secret that our community here at Quality Spores is absolutely enamored with mushroom fungi, where truffles grow, learning information about magic mushrooms spores legal status ins-and-outs, but there are some mushroom fungi out there that make our take on “exotic” mushrooms seem practically mundane.

 Truffles Cost Per Gram is High And Are The Fruit Generated from Spores

 Ultra rare, prohibitively expensive, and prized by discerning diners everywhere — we are, of course, talking about truffles mushrooms price being high as well as other expensive “luxury” gourmet mushrooms coming from spores.
 The prices some of these mushrooms can fetch are absolutely insane, and that’s probably an understatement.
 Truffles are nearly as rare as cherished psilocybin spores that yield all types of mushrooms, some of which have psychedelic and therapy properties and benefits.

 While we’re quite content to stick with our exotic mushroom spores and our microscopy microscopes, we thought it would be fun to take a closer look at the lavish world of rare and valuable fungi and the truffles mushrooms price justifications for these amazing fruiting bodies from spores.

-➢ What do shrooms look like? – shrooms AKA magic mushrooms of the psilocybe cubensis type?
+➢ How To Identify Psilocybin Mushrooms – and what they look like, shrooms AKA magic mushrooms.
 These exotic mushrooms bodies and their spores and mycelium are fascinating to examine under microscope whether the mushroom fruiting body is growing under ground or above ground.
 Consuming the mushroom fruit portion is clearly a delicacy and the study of the life-cycle of spores is a growing hobby and area of education.

 The European White Truffle: Worth Up to $4,000 Per Pound